9 Crucial Steps to Alzheimer’s Planning

 2. The POA must be notarized by a notary public.

-3. Most attorneys recommend having two witnesses legally unrelated to you sign the document.
+3. Most attorneys recommend that you have two legally unrelated witnesses sign the document.
 This is not legally required but is highly recommended.

 New Jersey has instituted stricter laws concerning financial POAs in recent years.
 The agent, acting on behalf of the principal, may only use the principal’s assets in a way that benefits the principal.
 If you are the principal and wish your agent to be able to benefit from the assets in any way, you must grant them such power in your financial POA.